kg-construct/survey-website/survey-methodology.md

 - `("generation" OR "construction") AND "R2RML" AND ("knowledge graph" OR "knowledge graphs" OR "Linked Data" OR "Linked Open Data" OR "LOD")`
 - `("stream" OR "streams" OR "streaming") AND ("RDF" OR "Resource Description Framework") AND "SPARQL"`

+### Collections

+- Digital Libraries:
+- Journals:
+- Conferences:
+- Workshops:

 ## Step 2: Review titles & abstracts
-We searched for these terms in the article’s title and abstract to avoid a high number of irrelevant articles in comparison to searching in the article's full text.
+We searched for these terms in the article's title and abstract to avoid a high number of irrelevant articles in comparison to searching in the article's full text.
 An article is selected when at least one of the combined terms has been found